elpamplina/mastodon-threading/README.md

 ### Manual installation

+- Download `main.js`, `manifest.json` and `styles.css` from the [releases page](https://github.com/elpamplina/mastodon-threading/releases).
+- Create (if it doesn't exist) a folder `<path-to-obsidian-vault>/.obsidian/plugins/mastodon-threading/` and copy in it the files.
+- Run Obsidian, open your vault, open Settings, and enable Mastodon Threading on the Community Plugins tab.

+You can also install it with the [BRAT plugin helper](https://github.com/TfTHacker/obsidian42-brat).
+Follow its instructions to get the plugin and enable it.

+## Build

 To build the plugin, you need [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com/) or similar manager installed in your computer.
 Clone the source, install all dependencies and build the plugin:
 ```sh
 $ git clone https://github.com/elpamplina/mastodon-threading.git